-23. For each taxonomy release, the IFRS Taxonomy release date appears in all taxonomy files.
-The folders and their contents, and the guidelines for folder and file names, are as follows (folder names are in bold):

-• YYYY-MM-DD (where YYYY-MM-DD represents the taxonomy release date)
+- 23. For each IFRS Taxonomy release, the taxonomy release date appears in all IFRS Taxonomy files.
+The folders and their contents, and the guidelines for folder and file names, are as follows (folder names are in bold): - IFRST_YYYY-MM-DD (where YYYY-MM-DD represents the taxonomy release date) - There are three core element schemas: